Muonic X-Ray Measurement for the Nuclear Charge Distribution: the Case of Stable Palladium Isotopes: Experiment and analysis

 \section{Experiment and analysis}

-The experiment was conducted at Research Center for Nuclear Physics (RCNP) in Osaka University, Japan.
+The experiment was performed at Research Center for Nuclear Physics (RCNP) in Osaka University, Japan.
 A continuous muon beam was provided by the Muon Science Innovative Channel (MuSIC) - M1 beamline~\cite{Cook2017}.
 A graphite pion production target was irradiated with a primary proton beam accelerated to 392 MeV by two cyclotrons.
 The primary beam intensity was 20~nA, which was only 2\% of a designed value of 1.1~$\mathrm{\mu A}$ because of radiation safety at the time of this experiment.
-Negative pions produced at the graphite target were collected and transported by the pion capture solenoids and they decayed into negative muons.
+Negative pions produced at the graphite target were collected and transported by the pion capture solenoid and they decayed into negative muons.
 These muons were momentum selected by the two dipole magnets of the beamline.
 A Wien filter was used to remove electrons contaminating the beam.
 The beam contained 70\% muons and 30\% electrons after the Wien filter.
 The muon momentum of 50~MeV/c was selected and decelerated to 40~MeV/c by a carbon degrader.
 The beam had a 50~mm diameter in the full-width half-maximum, and the momentum spread was approximately 8.8\%~\cite{Tomono}.

 Five isotopically enriched metal palladium targets were irradiated with the muon beam.
 Each target is enriched to about 98\%, and a detailed composition is summarized in Table~\ref{tab:target}.
-The $^{104}{\rm Pd}$, $^{108}{\rm Pd}$ and $^{110}{\rm Pd}$ targets are metal discs with the diameter of about 15~mm and the thickness of about 0.5~mm.
-The $^{105}{\rm Pd}$ and $^{106}{\rm Pd}$ targets are metal powder and encapsulated in graphite cases with the thickness of 1~mm for each side.
+The $^{104}{\rm Pd}$, $^{108}{\rm Pd}$ and $^{110}{\rm Pd}$ target are metal discs with each diameter of about 15~mm and thickness of about 0.5~mm.
+The $^{105}{\rm Pd}$ and $^{106}{\rm Pd}$ target are metal powder and encapsulated in graphite cases with a thickness of 1~mm for each side.
 The inside dimensions of the graphite cases were 20~mm in diameter and 2.2~mm thickness for the $^{105}{\rm Pd}$ target, and 15~mm in diameter and 2.3~mm thickness for the $^{106}{\rm Pd}$ target, respectively~\cite{Terada2015}.